 As a veteran and an intense competitor, how tough is it being home during the playoffs?

 TB: It’s definitely tough.
 You watch the games and think, “I wish I was out there.
 I would have done that differently.
 I could’ve helped that team.
 I would’ve brought energy and helped them make a run there.”
 Every game is like that; I’m thinking all those things and it’s definitely tough to watch.
 But I’m not going to lie, at the same time, it is nice to rest because that 82-game season is tough.

 You guys finished with 20 wins.
 How did you deal with the losing and how did you stay positive throughout the season?

 TB: I think we stayed positive as a unit.
 It all started with the coaching staff.
 With them being so positive, it helped the players stay positive.
 At the same time, we definitely took responsibility and never let anybody stop working.
 If we saw somebody slacking off, something was definitely said.
 Throughout the year, I think we tried to look at the positives rather than the negatives.
 We knew we’d have a down season, a rebuilding season, so we just tried to take away as many positives as we could and build on them going into next year.

-Interview, Featured, Top, Caris LeVert, Derrick Favors, Isaiah Whitehead, Joe Ingles, Kevin Garnett, Paul Pierce, Rondae Hollis-Jefferson, Rudy Gobert, Trevor Booker, Brooklyn Nets, Utah Jazz, Washington Wizards
+Interview, Top, Caris LeVert, Derrick Favors, Isaiah Whitehead, Joe Ingles, Kevin Garnett, Paul Pierce, Rondae Hollis-Jefferson, Rudy Gobert, Trevor Booker, Brooklyn Nets, Utah Jazz, Washington Wizards